-This is the key behind the process we undertake through the Yamim Nora’im.
-We first experience Elul, then Rosh HaShanah, and then Yom Kippur, a developmental process of raising ourselves higher and higher above the physical world and deeper and deeper into the spiritual world.
-It is only once we create this transcendent root that we then re-immerse ourselves into physical living, but this time on an entirely new scale.
+This is the key behind the process we undertake throughout the Yamim Nora’im.
+We first experience Elul, then Rosh HaShanah, and then Yom Kippur, a developmental process of elevating ourselves higher and higher above the physical world and deeper and deeper into the spiritual world.
+Only once we establish this transcendent root can we then re-immerse ourselves into the physical world, but this time on an entirely new level.
 Sukkos, which immediately follows Yom Kippur, embodies this lesson in embracing the physical.
 Our root must be transcendent, grounded firmly in the spiritual, and then atop that foundation we can descend into the physical and use it in a transcendent way.

 May we be inspired to fully experience our angelic selves this Yom Kippur, and then infuse the totality of our spiritual acquisition into our physical life, elevating our actions and intentions as we move this physical world towards its ultimate spiritual root.